July/August 2025

 Kent All Men’s AFG, better known as “KAMA,” has been a fixture at Holy Spirit Catholic Church in Kent since 1981.
 I began attending KAMA in September 1997.
 I moved out of the area several times due to work requirements but always considered KAMA my home group.
 When I retired, I moved back to Renton so I could be close to KAMA and the many friends I made there.

 The stability of the meeting and its consistent location became a touchstone of my program.
 Whatever was happening in my life I knew I could always “come home.”
 The amenities at Holy Spirit include a meeting hall to hold the annual Gratitude Dinner and speaker meeting.
 This dinner has been a long-held tradition for recovery in both the Al-Anon and AA communities.
-While we have a long and happy relationship with Holy Spirit, the church’s needs have changed, and they need the meeting space to fulfill their primary purpose.
+While we had a long and happy relationship with Holy Spirit, the church’s needs changed, and they needed the meeting space to fulfill their primary purpose.

 This old tradition is ending, and a new tradition begins.